npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

 * [Service](http://api.npolar.no/service/tracking-arctic-fox-api) metadata
 * Dataset [metadata](https://data.npolar.no/dataset/8337bbf0-85e9-49cb-b070-9fa5fe503c82)

+## Data formats

 Legacy Argos [DS]/[DIAG] files are converted to [Tracking JSON] using [argos-ascii](https://github.com/npolar/argos-ruby/wiki/argos-ascii) and published in a one time-operation (detailed below).

 From 1 March 2014 all Argos data XML is downloaded nightly before being converted to JSON and published.

-The processing chain involves:
+## Detailed data flow
+The data pipeline consists of several steps:

-1. Harvesting.
-Argos data XMl for the last 20 days is [downloaded](https://github.com/npolar/argos-ruby/blob/master/lib/argos/download.rb) each night from CLS from their SOAP web service accesses via the [argos-soap](https://github.com/npolar/argos-ruby/wiki/argos-soap) commmand
+**- Harvesting.** Argos data XML for the last 20 days is [downloaded](https://github.com/npolar/argos-ruby/blob/master/lib/argos/download.rb) each night from CLS from their SOAP web service accesses via the [argos-soap](https://github.com/npolar/argos-ruby/wiki/argos-soap) commmand
-2. Archiving.
-Data is archived on disk untouched in one file per platform per day
-3. Integrity check.
-All files in the disk archive are fingerprinted and the number of messages is compared with the number of documents in the tracking API
+**- Archiving.** Data is archived on disk untouched in one file per platform per day **- Integrity check.** All files in the disk archive are fingerprinted and the number of messages is compared with the number of documents in the tracking API
-5. Preprocessing.
+**- Preprocessing.
 Any files not already in the API are converted to JSON using [XSLT](https://github.com/npolar/argos-ruby/blob/master/lib/argos/_xslt/argos-json.xslt)
-6. Publishing.
-HTTP POST containing Array of JSON per platform per day
+**- Publishing.** HTTP POST containing Array of JSON per platform per day **- Processing** (before persisting)
-7. Processing (before persisting)
-8. Validation (using the Tracking JSON schema)
+**- Validation** (using the Tracking JSON schema)
-9. Storage in CouchDB
+**- Storage** in CouchDB
-10. Search engine indexing via Elasticsearch's river plugin (listens to CouchDB changes stream)
+**- Search engine indexing** via Elasticsearch's river plugin (listens to CouchDB changes stream)

-Steps 1-6 occur client side, steps 7-9 occur in the Ruby model [Tracking](https://github.com/npolar/api.npolar.no/blob/master/lib/tracking.rb)#before_save, and step 10 occurs in Elasticsearch.
+Steps 1-5 occur client side, steps 6-8 occur in the Ruby model [Tracking](https://github.com/npolar/api.npolar.no/blob/master/lib/tracking.rb)#before_save, and step 9 occurs in Elasticsearch.

 Step 7.
 A. Platform deployment metadata
 The harvested data from CLS is merged with [platform metadata](https://github.com/npolar/api.npolar.no/wiki/Tracking-Deployment-API).